taufiqulf/IELTS_Buddy_Web/README.md

     npm install
     npm run dev

-How to fix regeneratorRuntime is not defined?
+How to fix regeneratorRuntime is not defined?:

-Solution
     npm install --save regenerator-runtime

 require import 'regenerator-runtime/runtime' at the top of the file that you're using async function